mt-sre/mt-sre.github.io/content/en/docs/creating-addons/monitoring/slo_dashboards.md

 date: 2022-12-15T00:53:51+01:00
 ---

-Development teams are requested to co-maintain, with the MT-SRE Team, SLO Dashboards for the Addons they develop.
+Development teams are required to co-maintain, in conjunction with the MT-SRE Team, SLO Dashboards for the Addons they develop.
 This document explains how to bootstrap the dashboard creation and deployment.

 ## First Dashboard